MrSkwiggs/tiqets-assignment/README.md

 Conform to the assignment, I've included a use case for providing the current `Date`, which is hard-coded to the 1st of June 2021 in Mock implementations.

 ### Networking
-Contains the config files for API requests as well as mocks for testing & debugging.
-I've used my own, open-source, networking package [Netswift](https://github.com/MrSkwiggs/Netswift).
+Contains the config files for API requests as well as mocks for testing & debugging, and is built on top of my own, open-source, networking package [Netswift](https://github.com/MrSkwiggs/Netswift).
 It's an opinionated framework I've built myself over the last couple of years and have used in my own apps as well as at [OneFit](https://one.fit), which allows me to be very structured but flexible when it comes to implemented an app's networking layer.

 ## UI